- Insane lightness

 This is one ugly shoe!
 When these arrived I thought these were my sister’s jazz dance shoes from high school.
 Not for me… But they would look great on a high school stage or in a fashion show in Milan.

 I just don’t see where Nike is going with these.
-There was a lot of tongue-in-cheek humor in this review, but overall I think these are sneakers or cross-trainers at best, but they are not serious running shoes.
+There was a lot of tongue-in-cheek humour in this review, but overall I think these are sneakers or cross-trainers at best, but they are not serious running shoes.

 Take caution and go slow to start if you end up buying these despite this review.